-An unborn baby is completely dependent on its mother for nutrients and vitamins which is why pregnant mothers are advised to follow a healthy diet.
+An unborn baby is completely dependent on their mother for nutrients and vitamins, which is why pregnant women are advised to follow a healthy diet.
 Expectant mothers should ensure that their food chart includes all the essential nutrients and vitamins that are required to sustain a pregnancy.
-One such essential vitamin is Biotin.
+One such essential vitamin is biotin.
 It is a water-soluble B-complex vitamin which plays a major role in the conversion of food to energy.
-Biotin is required to form the enzymes that help in breaking down proteins, carbohydrates and fats.
+Biotin is required to form the enzymes that help in breaking down proteins, carbohydrates, and fats.
 This is why doctors advise pregnant women to take essential supplements like biotin and folic acid tablets during pregnancy.

-Is biotin safe for pregnancy?Yes, biotin intake in recommended amount is safe during pregnancy.
-Supplemental biotin can help in curing the deficiency of biotin but too much of it might increase the chances of a miscarriage.
+Biotin is also known as vitamin H or B-7 and yes, the intake of prescribed biotin is safe during pregnancy.
+Supplemental biotin can help in curing the deficiency of biotin, but too much of it might increase the chances of a miscarriage.
+Studies conducted on animals show that biotin is teratogenic and may result in a miscarriage.
 Therefore, you must consult your doctor before you start taking any supplemental biotin.

-Many expectant women suffer from Biotin deficiency because their body breaks down biotin more rapidly during pregnancy.
-According to American Journal of Clinical Nutrition and The Linus Pauling Institute, 33% – 50% of the expectant women are deficient in biotin, and this is caused mostly during late pregnancy.
+Many expectant women suffer from a biotin deficiency because their body breaks down biotin more rapidly during pregnancy.
+According to studies, 33% – 50% of the expectant women are deficient in biotin, and this occurs mostly during late pregnancy.

 - Increased risk of seborrheic dermatitis